Hi all – I’ve decided to wrap up this blog.

 This is fine when the project is what you want to be doing with your life, but that’s no longer the case for my blog and me.

-Mainly I want to focus a lot more on our musical endeavours, and to that end I’ve done some considerable tweaking of our website The Sound Sculptor, and have been building up some of our other profiles.
+Mainly I want to focus a lot more on our musical endeavours, and to that end I’ve done some considerable tweaking of our sound-engineering website and have been building up some of our other profiles.
 Because, you see, in the past few months our sound business has been taking off.
 We have been busy, and we love it, and we want more of it.

 I’ve also recently done a couple of websites for very good friends of ours.
 One is a site for a Melbourne artist and photographer.
 You might want to check out Wayne’s gallery.